-Number 16 was, for many years, Wykeham House school, before it moved to East Street.
-Villa Romana is an old coach house, then a pub.
+Numbers 67 and 69 were, for many years, Wykeham House School, before it moved to East Street.
+67 became Lysses Court and access to former industrial works.
+Villa Romana was an old coach house, then it became The Old Coach House pub.

 This section of the road is wide, and in the motoring heyday it was common for vehicles to park down the centre.

 The houses on the east side of the street had gardens which dropped down to the Wallington floodplain, which would regularly flood.
-Lysees Path formed a shortcut down to East Street.
+Lysees Path formed a shortcut down to East Street, called Lysees Lane.

 The Civic Way junction was added in the late 1960s as part of Fareham's grand plans to redevelop the central area in place of a house.
+There was once a footpath which joined here, and a long building which had to be knocked down.
 Curiously, the High Street now gives way to itself here, a remnant from the days where the shopping centre would attract people from all over the region.

 The road down the hill was known unofficially as Vicar's Hill, after the nearby church.
 Church Place provides access to it.
-The exact purpose of Church Place isn't clear, but it's likely that it's only a coincidence that it forms a straight-line route to Osborn Road, and that it merely provided side-access to the church.
-A derelict cottage was demolished in the 1980s to create the church garden.
+A series of small, derelict cottages and barns were demolished in the 1950s and turned into the church garden on the corner.